-Water table position is computed for the nearest node to the input location and is reported as 'depth to water table' and 'water table elevation'.
-If the selected node is saturated, 'water table elevation' shows the location of closest water table above the selected node, and 'depth to water table' is negative.
-However, in case of unsaturated node, 'water table elevation' reports the location of closest water table below the selected node, and 'depth to water table' is positive.
+Water table position is computed for the nearest node to the input location and is reported as "depth to water table" and "water table elevation".
+If the selected node is saturated, then "water table elevation" gives the location of closest water table above the selected node and "depth to water table" is negative.
+Conversely, for an unsaturated node, "water table elevation" reports the location of closest water table below the selected node and "depth to water table" is positive.
 Output is written to the Tecplot ASCII file prefixo.water_table.name.dat.
 For each timestep in the flow solution, one line is written to the file.
 Each line contains the simulation time [T], depth to water table [L], and water table elevation [L].